wealthsimple/async-action/README.md

 selector(state);
 ```

+> Note that `pending` is only true _while the request is active_.
+In the case of a fetch request, there will likely be a render that happens prior to the request starting in some cases where `pending` is false, but there's also no data yet.
+This is because async action is also used for post requests and other general operations.

+> If you want your selector to be `pending` prior to the start of the request, use the `initialvalue` parameter.
+A common use case for this is a LoadingIndicator for the first data fetch.

 Or if you only care whether any instance of this request is pending you can use `makeAllPendingSelector`:

 ```js